-AUT is ranked first in New Zealand for global research impact by Times Higher Education and the US News Global Universities Rankings.
+AUT is ranked first in New Zealand for global research impact by Times Higher Education.
 We deliver leading research in a number of areas within Māori and indigenous development, working closely with academics and organisations from around New Zealand and the world.
 As a postgraduate student you work closely with academic staff who are known as experts in their field - from Māori business and entrepreneurship to Māori media and from Mātauranga Māori to New Zealand history and the Treaty of Waitangi.
 Our research also feeds back into the classroom, and students can contribute to and learn from these research discoveries.